natalieagus/50002/docs/Software/l_memoryhierarchy.md

 1. The **word** line: set to high voltage to "access" the cell
 2. The two **complementary bit** lines.
 These two complementary bit lines are connected to a **sense amplifier**.

-A sense amplifier's role is to sense the low power signal difference from both bitlines and amplify the small voltage swing to recognizable logic level so the data can be interpreted properly by logic outside the memory.
-It is commonly made using 2 to 6 transistors.
+The cell has both a bit line and a complement bit line because it is **faster** to tell the *difference* between voltage values than to wait until a valid voltage value reaches acceptable level in a single bit line.
+A sense amplifier's role is to sense the low power signal **difference** from both bitlines and amplify the small voltage swing to recognizable logic level so the data can be interpreted **quickly** by logic units outside the memory.

+ The cell above shows a cell with bit `1` **stored** as its content.
+That is because when you activate the WORD line, the value `1` will be present at the bit line. <span class="orange-bold">This signifies the value of the cell</span>.

+{:.important}
+For illustration purposes, the placement of the value `1` at the side of bit line <span class="orange-bold">matters</span>.
+If that value were to be `0`, then this cell is said to store bit value `0`.

 #### To Read
-To read from an SRAM cell, we do:
+To **read** from an SRAM cell:
 * Supply high voltage to the **word** line.
 This will connect the source and the drain of both NFETs.
-* In turn, current flows to the bit line on the right and its complement on the left.
+* In turn, current flows to the bit line on the right and its **complement** on the left.
 * The sense amp at the end of both bit-lines will compute the difference and amplify the small voltage difference to a **valid** 1-bit logic level.

 For example, if the sense amp computes a `+ve`difference between $$V_{\text{bit}} - V_{\overline{\text{bit}}}$$, then it corresponds to logic `1` and vice versa.
-In the figure above, the value of this cell is initially `1`.
+As mentioned, the value of the cell in the figure above is `1`.

 #### To Write
-To write to an SRAM cell, we do:
+To write to an SRAM cell:
 * Supply high voltage to the **word** line.
 * Then, drive a **strong** high voltage or **strong** low voltage **through the bit line and its complement** as shown to *overwrite* the existing cell's value.